Dairy-Foundation/Templates/README.md

 libraries.
 If you wish to see a library added, please open an issue on or PR to the Plugins repository.

+## Build Issues:
+These builds make use of gradle's jvm toolchain feature.
+This means that you may find that your build stops and tells you that it cannot find a jdk 8, or a jdk 17.
+To fix this, you need to install a jdk of this version (I recommend doing so via android studio's jdk installer itself).
+You don't need to select it as your gradle jdk or anything like that, it just needs to be installed, and gradle needs to be able to find it.

 ## Getting started:
 DO NOT FORK THIS REPOSITORY UNLESS YOU ARE CONTRIBUTING TO IT.